 Petrushka and Lollian

 NOTE: Sadly, we put Trushi down in October 2017 after a long bout of lymphoma.
 She was not suffering, but it was clear that she was not going to improve and we didn't want to wait for her to suffer.
-We all miss her -- Lolly especially.
+We put Lolly down in May 2021, when our vet advised it was time.
+We miss them both greatly.

 We adopted Petrushka (female, orange and white) and Lollian (male, black and white) from the Anti-Cruelty Society of Chicago on July 2, 2005.
 They are 8-10 months old and the previous owner gave them up because of allergies.
 They are both front declawed and have already been spayed/neutered.
 They were both very sweet with us when we first played with them, even though they'd never met us.